-- Encourage long-term, beneficial relationships with customers. - Immediately report inappropriate, unethical or illegal customer behaviour (such as suspected money laundering) through the appropriate channels. - > Always treat customers fairly. - Provide customers with all regulatory specified and relevant information on how to change products, switch providers, submit claims and/or log complaints - do this upfront and on an ongoing basis. - 66 It is better to have questions which cannot be answered than to have answers which cannot be questioned. - ALAN PULLINGER, CEO: FIRSTRAND
+- Encourage long-term, beneficial relationships with customers. - Immediately report inappropriate, unethical or illegal customer behaviour (such as suspected money laundering) through the appropriate channels. - > Always treat customers fairly. - Provide customers with all regulatory specified and relevant information on how to change products, switch providers, submit claims and/or log complaints or exercise data subject rights - do this upfront and on an ongoing basis. - I would rather have questions that can't be answered than answers that can't be questioned.